WarperSan/BTD6-Mods/Unbalanced Random Rounds/README.md

 This mod randomizes at the start of the game (when the game is loaded) all the normal rounds (1 to 140).
 Can cause a bit of lag.
 The rounds are saved in a file named "current_randomization".
 If the file is in the folder, the mod will load it.
 To create a new loadout, just remove/move it from this folder.
 You can create another folder to store other loadouts but in order to load them, you NEED to name them "current_randomization.txt"

+NOTE: Every bloon gives you x10 less cash.
+In order to get $1, you need to pop 10 Red bloons.
+This change is due to the absurd amount of money you can get if you get a MOAB Clas Bloon Rush.